Questions about Alternative Teacher Licensure?

 Can I get a job before I finish the CNM Alternative Teacher Licensure Certificate Program?

 Yes.
-Upon acceptance into our program, students may apply for an Internship License, which allows students to apply for and accept teaching positions while they complete the ATL Program.
+Upon acceptance into our program, students may apply for an Alternative Level I License.

-Once you receive an intern license you have 2 years to complete all licensure requirements (including all required ATL Program coursework and NMTA testing).
-If you are hired to teach on an intern license, you will be the lead teacher of a class and will receive standard entry-level pay.
+If you are hired to teach on an Alternative Level I License, you will be the lead teacher of a class and will receive standard entry-level pay.

 Can I transfer a New Mexico Teaching License to another state?